 Request a Financial Wellness Program

 Are You on the Right Cash Course?
 Many college students have minimal skills in managing their money and debt.
 The CASH (Create a Savings Habit) program gives an excellent overview of budgeting, saving, debt and money management.
-If you would like to request this financial wellness workshop, please click here.

 Talk to a Wellness Educator/Counselor